Actindo-AG/Documentation/Channels/Integration/01a_Shopware6.md

 #### Prerequisites

-- A Shopware 6 account has been created.
+- A Shopware 6 shop is installed.
-- The *Shopware 6* plugin has been installed.
+- The *Shopware 6* driver plugin has been installed in the Core1 account.
 - All languages configured in the Shopware 6 account have been created in the *DataHub* module, see [Create a language](../../DataHub/Integration/05_ManageLanguages.md#create-a-language).

 > [Info] For the *Omni-Channel* module version 4.1.0 or higher, the *Shopware 6* plugin is required in at least version 4.0.0.